 March 14th (3.14) is probably the nerdiest of all holidays but it has a growing number of followers.
 People all over the world will be marking the day in a host of weird and wonderful ways, from running races of 3.14 miles, to baking and enjoying pies of infinite (and irrational!) fillings!

-One of our favourite pi-enthusiasts is the computer scientist and bioinformatics specialist Martin Krzywinski who makes data accessible (and even beautiful!) by re-imagining it as incredible and purposeful visual art.
+One of our favorite pi-enthusiasts is the computer scientist and bioinformatics specialist Martin Krzywinski who makes data accessible (and even beautiful!) by re-imagining it as incredible and purposeful visual art.

 He began making art from the digits of pi in 2013 and has since gone on to create numerous pieces of increasing complexity and visual splendor.
-In celebration of Pi-day 2018, we’re showcasing some of our favourites, hope you enjoy!
+In celebration of Pi-day 2020, we’re showcasing some of our favorites, hope you enjoy!

-Krzywinski’s first depiction of pi using coloured dots in a grid formation.
+Krzywinski’s first depiction of pi using colored dots in a grid formation.

-Assigning each digit a coloured dot, Krzywinski arranged these in an Archimedes spiral, moving from the centre out.
+Assigning each digit a colored dot, Krzywinski arranged these in an Archimedes spiral, moving from the center out.
 He made different versions of these, according to the number of decimal points reached.